- List of CHI Books

 - evaluating strategies for NPDES Permits, CMOM and TMDL requirements

 Participants supply their own lap-top computers, and the software is sent to participants ahead of the workshop (unless local desk-top computers are being used, and the software uploaded by the instructors - please see location specific details below).
-Each workshop will run from 8:30 am to 5:00 pm daily (to 4:30 pm on the last day).
+Each workshop will run from 8:00 am to 5:00 pm daily.
 Lectures will be followed by hands-on exercises allowing you to explore the different aspects of the package.
 Participation in the Workshop earns 1.5 CEUs.
 Content may vary slightly from the topics listed below.

 Introduction to PCSWMM/SWMM modeling

-- Introduction to SWMM hydrology/hydraulics and modeling procedures: discretization, sensitivity, calibration, error analysis
+- Overview of SWMM hydrology/hydraulics and modeling procedures: discretization, sensitivity, calibration, error analysis

 - Hydraulic modeling theory: processes, limitations, data requirements, results interpretation (free-surface, surcharge, and backwater effects)